deedy/wordle-solver/README.md

  - `data/unix_words.txt`: 8497 lowercase 5-letter words.
 Source: Default `/usr/share/dict/words` on Mac machines.
  - `'data/lexicon_4958.txt`: 4958 5-letter words.
 Source: @dsivakumar's https://github.com/aravinho/wordle_public/blob/main/wordle/lexicons/lexicon_4958.
 Explanation on how this is derived is in the repo.
  - `data/sgb-words.txt`: 5757 5-letter words.
 The list of 5-letter words from Knuth's Stanford Graph Base.
 Source: https://www-cs-faculty.stanford.edu/~knuth/sgb-words.txt
+ - `data/five_letter_common.txt`: 2499 common 5-letter words.
+This is the same word list used in https://swag.github.io/evil-wordle/

 The official Wordle game uses a large lexicon for valid guess words, but a smaller subset for valid magic words.
 We ignore this assumption and assume any valid word can be guessed.